idekerlab/nexo/README.md

 Build a simple web app for searching and visualizing NeXO DAG.

 ## Design
-This is a node.js based app.
+This is a node.js + express based web app.

 ## Setup
 (Under construction...)